kbals/8mm-face-recognition/README.md

 ## Development Process

-This project was developed through an iterative chat process.
-Here are the key interactions:
+This project was developed through an iterative chat process with Cursor.
+Below are the key interactions.
+Often, some errors occured, or it wasn't exctly what I wanted.
+In these cases, I asked for improvements or made some manual changes.

 ### Initial Request
 > I want to do face recognition in a series of videos.
 Enumerate all videos in a specified folder.
 I want to detect and identify people, and give a list of all the people detected.
 The same people in different videos should be correctly identified as the same people.
 As a result, I want to create an HTML page with the list of people, and per person a clear image of their face.
 Per person also list the names of the videos and the timestamps where they are detected.